simatic/TrainsProtocolJava/README.md

 ## Documentation

-You will find the javadoc of the Java API of the Trains Protocol in doc/.
+You can generate the javadoc of the Java API of the Trains Protocol in doc/javadoc/.
 The C native code in TrainsProtocol is also documented with doxygen.
+In doc/uml/, UML class diagrams are generated thanks to ObjectAid UML.

 ## Bibliography